WiseLibs/wise-river/README.md

 Constructs a new stream that emits `undefined` every interval of `milliseconds`.

 An object is returned with two keys:
-  1. `stream`: the newly created stream
+  1. `stream`: the newly constructed stream
   2. `stop`: a function that will clear the interval and resolve the stream

 ### *static* Stream.combine(*...streams*) -> *stream*